Cosmian/kms/documentation/docs/cli.md

-The CLI enables you to interact with the KMS in order to manage keys, encrypt or decrypt data.
+The CLI enables you to interact with the KMS to manage keys and encrypt or decrypt data.

-You first need to write a configuration file as follow:
+You first need to write a configuration file as follows:

 ```json
 {